International Students - FAQs

 Q: What should I do if I have more questions?

-For more information on the Post-Completion OPT or STEM Extension OPT application process, please visit the appropriate links provided below:
+For more information on the Post-Completion OPT or STEM Extension OPT application process, please visit the appropriate links below:

 Pre-Completion OPT